Skip to content

 Cookie rejection is not random.
 Privacy-conscious users tend to be more tech-savvy, often have higher purchasing power, and are more likely to use premium devices.
 By losing these visitors from your analytics, you are not just losing volume — you are losing a demographically significant segment.

 This introduces a systematic bias into your data.
-Your analytics over-represent users who accept tracking (less privacy-aware, often younger or less tech-savvy) and under-represent exactly the audience many ecommerce businesses want to understand.
+Your analytics over-represent users who accept tracking (less privacy-aware, often younger or less tech-savvy) and under-represent exactly the audience many eCommerce businesses want to understand.

 The impact on attribution and revenue

-When 35% of visitors are invisible to your analytics, your attribution model is working with incomplete journey data.
+When 55% of visitors are invisible to your analytics, your attribution model is working with incomplete journey data.
 A customer might discover you through organic search, visit three times via email campaigns, and finally convert through a direct visit — but if they rejected cookies on the first visit, the entire journey is fragmented or invisible.

 The revenue impact is real: conversions from cookie-rejecting visitors show up in your CRM but not in your analytics.
 This creates the persistent gap between “analytics says we had 200 conversions” and “the CRM shows 340.”